wp-plugins/gravity-forms-salesforce/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 2.2.4 =
+* Fixed issue with selecting Live Field Mapping where object information wouldn't load if there was an apostophe in the field name or description.
+* Improved Live Field Mapping display: disabled fields stay looking disabled on form save.
+* Fixed issue where Live Field Mapping would not send form data properly.
+This was caused by the plugin wrongly assigning "inputs" to the fields, causing the field IDs not to match upon submit.
+* Fixed version number on Gravity Forms Salesforce Web to Lead Add-On so that it won't always seem like there's an update waiting.

 = 2.2.3 =
 * Fixed issue where Web to Lead Form Editor would no longer load if Salesforce API plugin was enabled and not configured. <a href="http://wordpress.org/support/topic/since-v-222-upgrade-cant-edit-any-forms">As reported here</a> and <a href="http://wordpress.org/support/topic/php-fatal-error-with-invalid-credentials">here</a>.